Chances are … you’ve seen the stats:

 You would think that since more than half the emails checked are on mobiles with smaller screens, shorter subject lines would be preferred But research throws some surprises.

-A 2015 report by Return Path indicates that although 25% of messages have subject lines between 41-50 words long, messages with 61-70 words have the highest average read rate.
+A 2023 study by GetResponse indicates that although 18.23% of messages have subject lines between 31-40 characters long, messages with subject lines with 61-70 characters observed the highest open rates.

 This tells you that longer subject lines work too – and might, in fact, prove more effective.
 By studying what kind of emails are being opened, you will be able to fashion appropriately long subject lines that speak to a subscriber’s challenges, desires, and personalities.